 - performance of your contract with us and the provision of our services to you;

 - where we need to comply with a legal or regulatory obligation; or

 - our legitimate interests (see below for more details).

 We may use your information for the following purposes:

-- registration of your account: when you sign up to use our services, we will use the details provided on your account registration form (on the basis of performing our contract with you);
+- registration of your account: when you sign up on our website or mobile application to use our services, we will use the details provided on your account registration form (on the basis of performing our contract with you);

 - processing and facilitation of transactions: we will use your information to process transactions and payments, and to collect and recover money owed to us (on the basis of performing our contract with you and on the basis of our legitimate interest to recover debts due);

 - suggestions and recommendations: share your information with reputable organizations who may contact you with special offers of possible interest (where we have your consent to do so or, alternatively, on the basis of our legitimate interests to operate a business) and provided that you have not asked us to not to share your data in this way;